MicrosoftDocs/power-pages-docs/power-pages-docs/security/site-visibility.md

 ### Delegate site visibility control

-When you don't want all system administrators to be able to change site visibility, then set the tenant-level setting of `enableSystemAdminsToChangeSiteVisibility` to `false`.
+When you don't want all system administrators to be able to change site visibility, then set the tenant-level setting for `enableSystemAdminsToChangeSiteVisibility` to `false`.

 Now, you can delegate site visibility controls to a select set of users by adding them to a [security group in Azure AD](/azure/active-directory/fundamentals/how-to-manage-groups), and giving site visibility permissions to that security group.